So you’ve reached a solid IG following and think you’re ready to add some brand collaborations to your Influencer resume?

 Don’t forget to always play by the rules

-Make sure you and the brand are on the same page regarding FTC rules and that you’re disclosing your agreement with #ad or #sponsored.
-If the brand is not keen on going full disclosure, you should think twice if a free product or any amount of money they’re offering is worth getting your profile banned.
+Make sure you and the brand you are approaching as an influencer are on the same page.
+We’re talking FTC rules and disclosing your agreement with #ad or #sponsored.
+If the brand you’re reaching out to as an influencer is not keen on going full disclosure, you should think twice if a free product or any amount of money they’re offering is worth getting your profile banned.

 Things to consider

-Once you dip your toes in the water, you’ll learn how to perfect your communication, what to dismiss right away, and what questions to ask to get a clear understanding of the possible deal.
+Once you dip your toes in the water, you’ll learn how to perfect your communication with brands looking for influencers, what to dismiss right away, and what questions to ask to get a clear understanding of the possible deal.

-One of the things to consider is creating a clear media kit, which you can customise to fit the specific brand you’re in business with.
+One of the things to consider is creating a clear media kit, which you can customize to fit the specific brand on Instagram you’re in business with.

 Use your colours and aesthetic, but make sure to make it a one-page pdf with just the most important details that include: